rspec/rspec.github.io/source/blog/2017-04-27-rspec-3-6-has-been-released.md

 Thanks to Jon Rowe for assisting with this feature.

+### Core: Output coloring is set automatically if RSpec is outputting to a tty.

+In past versions of RSpec, you were required to specify `--color` if you wanted output coloring, regardless of whether you were outputting to a terminal, a file, a CI system, or some other output location.
+Now, RSpec will automatically color output if it detects it is running in a TTY.
+You can still force coloring with `--color`, or if you are running in a TTY and explicitly do not want color, you can specify `--no-color` to disable this behavior.

+We thank Josh Justice for adding this behavior to RSpec.

 ### Core: `config.fail_if_no_examples`

 As it currently stands RSpec will exit with code `0` indicating success if no